 This site has been designed with existing accessibility recommendations and standards in mind.
 To ensure complete accessibility to all users, this site uses a three-column, flexible approach with all global navigation exposed.
 High-contrast dark text on a light background is used for better readability.

 Our HTML web pages are our most accessible versions of content posted to the AEM Center site.
-We often provide Word and PDF formats in addition for print use.
+We also often provide Word and PDF formats for print use.
 While our Word and PDF versions contain accessibility features, users may find the site’s HTML pages most convenient for a variety of access methods.

 All images on this site are accompanied by brief alt text that identifies the image or its function.
 If you are using a browser, alt text is visible to non-screen reader users only if the browser's automatic image loading feature is turned off.
 Long descriptions are provided for images where appropriate.
 If you find an image that is missing alt text, please let us know at email@example.com.

 Hyperlinks are written so that they make sense when read out of context by a screen reader.

 Some layout tables are used on this site.
 However, all content makes sense when the page is linearized.
 Where tables are used for the presentation of data, table cells are associated with headers to facilitate navigation with screen readers.
 Also, data tables do not stand alone but are accompanied by additional content that provides information about the table.